 Do I need to repot snake plant?

 Snake plants don’t mind being pot bound.
-Because they are slow growing, you only need to repot them once every 3 to 5 years.
+Because they are slow growing, they only need repotting once every 3 to 5 years.

-Beautiful Sansevieria ‘Jade’, cylindrica, and futura by intotheplants.
+Beautiful species of snake plant: Sansevieria ‘Jade’, cylindrica, and futura by intotheplants.

 You can also divide bigger a snake plant to create more plants, see propagation tips below!